-Hand Luggage - What Not To Pack
+Hand Luggage – What you can and can’t pack

 The following liquids are allowed:

 - Essential medicines in liquid form sufficient and essential for the flight (e.g. diabetic kit), as long as it is verified as authentic.
-Medicines in solid form continue to be permitted.

 - Baby milk and liquid baby food (the contents of each bottle or jar must be tasted by the accompanying passenger).

 Please note: Other bags, such as handbags, may be carried within the single item of cabin baggage.
 However, depending on the airline, it may be required to be placed within your hand luggage when boarding the plane.

-Before security: all shops and catering outlets are open to all passengers.
+All shops and catering outlets are open to all passengers.
 Hand baggage is now allowed BUT any liquids and gels must be packed into your hold luggage for check-in.
 Any other purchases must fit into your hand baggage.

-Once through security: all shops and catering outlets are open to all passengers.
+All shops and catering outlets are open to all passengers.
 Passengers can take all items purchased in the departures lounge into the aircraft cabin, unless you are travelling to the USA.
-All passengers boarding flights to the USA are not permitted to take any liquid or gel items into the aircraft cabin.
+For more information, please visit www.tsa.gov.

 |Flammable liquids and solids||Oxidisers|